 - fresh green beans (remember, we talked about this)

 - garlic (as little or as much as you like between 3-6 cloves)

 - fresh thyme (or ½ the quantity if dry)

 - half and half

-What kind of mushrooms work well in a green bean casserole?
+What kind of mushrooms work best?